zac7777/Entropy/Entropy/Sets/Miscellaneous/Masks.md

 ---
 *When the natural world is destroyed by flaming means, there will be vengeance, there will be death, then there will be life again*

+#### Mask of the Patient Predator

+Weight: 0.5kg

+*Stall:* For each turn that you have not attacked, gain +10 critical up to a total of +50, this buff resets at the end of a turn in which you attacked

+---
+*The greatest hunters wait and learn, until their mind is more full than their gut will ever be*

 #itemSet #miscellaneous